com-480-data-visualization/project-2023-dunkdata/README.md

 ### Related work

+The data which comes from FiveThirtyEight has of course been explored already in their articles/tools about their [RAPTOR advanced stat](https://projects.fivethirtyeight.com/nba-player-ratings/) and for [forecasting the NBA season](https://projects.fivethirtyeight.com/2023-nba-predictions/).
+Our take on this data however is different to what they look at.
+For example, with the elo data, we are more so interested in using this historically to visualise things like the biggest 'upsets' (i.e. most unlikely wins) in a season, which is not something FiveThirtyEight does.
+For the RAPTOR data, rather than looking at a player's stats across an entire season, we're interested in using the RAPTOR stat as a metric to measure player impact, to ultimately visualise player performance under different conditions (e.g. regular season vs playoffs, when moving from one team to another in the season etc).

+Other than FiveThirtyEight, there are been many other NBA visualisation projects which people have done.
+We took inspiration from some of these for the types of visualisations we could show, but mainly we decided our visualisations based on things we'd be interested in as NBA fans.

 > - What others have already done with the data?
 > - Why is your approach original?